lweitkamp/Reproducibility_GAE/blogpost.md

     return returns
 ```

-Not *that* different when compared to the vanilla version, which makes it easy to implement. <!-- Wat is bedoeld met deze zin? -->
+Not *that* different when compared to the vanilla version, which makes it easy to implement.

 ## Setup